Key takeaways

 • Funding time: Three or more business days.

 That said, credit unions tend to be more lenient with their credit requirements than most banks while still offering highly competitive interest rates.
-Unlike banks, which are owned by shareholders, credit unions are member owned.
-Because credit unions are committed to the financial success of their members rather than just making profits, they could offer better customer support than banks.
+Unlike banks, which are owned by shareholders, credit unions are member-owned.
+They may offer better customer support than banks.

-How can you speed up the personal loan process?
+Tips to speed up the personal loan approval process

-In general, personal loans are a fast way to receive funding.
-For lenders that offer prequalification, most can let you know if you qualify within minutes of submitting an application.
+• Apply for prequalification: Some lenders that offer prequalification can let you know if you qualify within minutes of submitting an application.
 And while it does vary by lender, you will likely be able to apply and receive your loan within a week.

 Car title loans, another form of quick cash borrowing, should also be avoided if possible.
-Despite potentially having slightly extended repayment periods compared to payday loans, they still impose steep interest rates and fees.
+Despite slightly longer repayment periods than payday loans, they still impose steep interest rates and fees.
 Even worse, defaulting on a car title loan could lead to the lender repossessing your vehicle.